Dlich/MarinersPitchingAnalysis/README.md

 # <u> Data exploration  </u>

-talk about the data sets and what i did to clean them
+To initiate my analysis, I obtained the first dataset from Baseball Savant, a reliable source that directly retrieves data from the MLB.
+The credibility and validity of these datasets were ensured, as they are sourced directly from the MLB.
+Accessing the pitching data for the 2022 season was conveniently straightforward, as it was available for download as a CSV file.

-The first dataset I downloaded was from Baseball Savant, and the datasets from this website come directly from the MLB which means they are pretty valid and acceptable.
-It was also easily accesible to download the pitching data from the 2022 season as a CSV file.
-This dataset originally had many empty columns, and many random columns that weren't needed for the questions I was analyzing.
-Thus I was able to clean up the data by removing those columns to ensure i only had the columns that i needed.
-There were also a few columns with rows that didn't have the proper values in place (talk about the column with no home run location).
-I was able to figure out what the proper data would be to insert into those rows and ensure each column had the proper data i needed for my analysis.
+Upon examining the dataset, I discovered several empty and extraneous columns that were irrelevant to the specific questions I aimed to address.
+Consequently, I performed a thorough data cleaning process by removing unnecessary columns such as 'pfx_x', 'pfx_z', and others, as they were not required for my SQL queries.
+Furthermore, I encountered instances where certain columns, such as 'bb_type', contained rows with improper values.
+Specifically, the rows pertaining to the last pitch resulting in a strikeout were empty.
+To rectify this issue, I replaced each of those empty cells with the designated value 'Strikeout', ensuring the column could be effectively utilized in SQL queries.
+By diligently analyzing the dataset, I successfully determined the appropriate data to insert into these rows, ensuring that each column contained the necessary information for my analysis.

-The next dataset I downloaded from was the specific player pitching stats from each mariners pitcher on baseball reference.
-Baseball reference is wildly used to track baseball stats so the data also was valid and acceptable.
-This dataset was a lot more cleaned up than the baseball savant data set which means i didnt have to delete any columns because each one was important for the analysis, and each column had data for each row.
-There were a couple header rows that needed to be deleted, but overall the data cleaning was done quickly and efficiently.
+After cleaning up the Baseball Savant data, I proceeded to download the data from each Mariners pitcher on Baseball Reference.
+This platform is widely recognized for tracking baseball statistics, ensuring the validity and acceptability of the data.
+Unlike the Baseball Savant dataset, this particular dataset was already well-organized, eliminating the need to remove any columns.
+Each column contained crucial information necessary for the analysis, and all rows were populated with data.
+Although a few header rows required deletion, the overall data cleaning process was swift and efficient.

 <hr></hr>